Los Angeles Department of Transportation

-The Los Angeles Department of Transportation, commonly referred to as LADOT, is a municipal agency that oversees transportation planning, design, construction, maintenance and operations within the city of Los Angeles.
-LADOT was created by city ordinance, and is run by a general manager appointed by the Mayor of Los Angeles, under the oversight of a citizens' commission also appointed by the mayor.
-LADOT is best known for providing public transportation to the City of Los Angeles.
-It currently operates the second-largest fleet in Los Angeles County next to Metro.
-It consist of over 300 vehicles, serving nearly 30 million passengers a year and operating over 800,000 hours.
+The Los Angeles Department of Transportation (LADOT) is a municipal government agency and transportation authority of the city of Los Angeles.

+The department oversees transportation planning, design, construction, maintenance, and operations within the city of Los Angeles.
+LADOT was created by city ordinance, and is run by a general manager appointed by the mayor of Los Angeles, under the oversight of a citizens' commission also appointed by the mayor.
+LADOT is best known for providing public transportation to the city of Los Angeles.
+It currently operates the second-largest fleet in Los Angeles County, after the county's Los Angeles County Metropolitan Transportation Authority.
+LADOT consists of over 300 vehicles, serving nearly 30 million passengers a year and operating over 800,000 hours.

 LADOT also develops the traffic signal timing and transportation planning for the city.
-Actual road maintenance and construction is provided by the Los Angeles City Department of Public Works.
+Actual road maintenance and construction is provided by the Los Angeles City Department of Public Works through StreetsLA, formerly the Bureau of Street Services, and the Bureau of Engineering.
 LADOT performs many transportation related duties, with six main operating groups: Parking Enforcement & Traffic Control, Operations, Project Delivery, Parking Management & Regulations, Transit Services, and Administration.

-Current LADOT transit services
+Routes

 DASH

 DASH is LADOT's system of neighborhood circulator bus services.
 DASH buses serve to provide localized service in a neighborhood, and for passengers making longer trips, acting as a feeder to the countywide Metro Bus and Metro Rail system.

 The name DASH started as acronym for Downtown Area Short Hop, the original purpose of the service.
 Since its launch in Downtown Los Angeles, DASH has expanded to 27 other neighborhoods in the City of Los Angeles.

 DASH buses are 30 ft or 35 ft long, making it easier to navigate in dense neighborhoods with narrower streets and tighter turns compared to a typical 40 ft transit bus.
 All buses in the DASH fleet are powered by either low-emission CNG or Propane engines or are zero-emission battery electric buses.